 The 2028 Notes Indenture contains certain covenants, including covenants requiring our compliance with (regardless of whether we are subject to) the asset coverage requirements set forth in Section 18(a)(1)(A) as modified by Section 61(a)(1) of the 1940 Act, as well as covenants requiring us to provide financial information to the holders of the 2028 Notes and the Trustee if we cease to be subject to the reporting requirements of the Exchange Act.
 These covenants are subject to limitations and exceptions that are described in the 2028 Notes Indenture.
 We may repurchase the 2028 Notes in accordance with the 1940 Act and the rules promulgated thereunder.
 Any 2028 Notes repurchased by us may, at our option, be surrendered to the Trustee for cancellation, but may not be reissued or resold by us.
-Any 2028 Notes surrendered for cancellation will be promptly canceled and no longer outstanding under the 2028 Notes Indenture.
-During the three months ended December 31, 2016 and December 31, 2015, we did not repurchase any of the 2028 Notes in the open market.
+Any 2028 Notes surrendered for cancellation will be promptly canceled and will no longer be outstanding under the 2028 Notes Indenture.
+During the nine months ended June 30, 2017 and June 30, 2016, we did not repurchase any of the 2028 Notes in the open market.